kevintruong/til/Home.md

 * [[Deadlock, Part 2: Deadlock Conditions]]

 ## Week 8
-* Todo Analysis of Dining Philosophers
+* Todo Analysis of Dining Philosophers (for now see the discussion section handout) ** Breaking Circular Wait.
+Using a global mutex to break hold-and-wait ** Beware of starvation if all philosophers hold their left chopstick and try+release their right chopstick
 * [[Virtual Memory, Part 1: Introduction to Virtual Memory]]
 * [[Pipes, Part 1: Introduction to pipes]]
 * [[Pipes, Part 2: Pipe programming secrets]]
 * [[Files, Part 1: Working with files]]

 ## Other content

 * [[C Programming, Part 4: Debugging]]